langjam/langjam/README.md

 ## How projects are judged

 While the most important part of any jam is fun, it's also fun to have a good competition.
 Each team's projects will be judged based on feedback from other participants and onlookers who try the project out and vote on how they like best.
-Of these, JT will pick their top picks and create a video, showing off the winners.
+Of these, JT will pick their top picks and create a video showing off the winners.

 ## Languages you can use